RickofManc/the-coffee-collective/README.md

 ## Features

 This section will outline the key features deployed as part of the MVP.
-Further information of how these features were selected and what is in scope for future releases can be found in the 'Strategic Opportunities' section.
+Further information of how these features were selected and what's in scope for future releases can be found in the 'Strategic Opportunities' section.

 <br>

 ### Brand Navbar and Navbar Search

 Using a customised Bootstrap 4 'Brand Navbar' I have implemented a fixed navbar that remains at the top of all pages all of the time.
-This allows users to easily move between pages using the drop down menu's or directly clicking Search, My Account or their Bag.
+This allows users to easily move between pages using the drop down menu's or directly clicking Search, Account or their Bag.

 <p align="center">
     <img src="readme-images/the_coffee_collective_navbar.png" />